Ko Kizhan Adikal: Records associated with the Cholas

-There is a possibility that the princesses (1) and (3) are the same, or are sisters.
-If they were sisters, king Parantaka I married two distinct Chera Perumal princesses (the mothers of his two sons, Rajaditya and Arinjaya Chola).
-The marriage between a Chera princess and Parantaka, c.
-910 CE, is mentioned in the Udayendiram plates of Ganga king Prthivipati II Hastimalla.
+It has also been suggested that the princesses mentioned in cases (1; EI VII, 19a) and (3; SII III, 103) were either the same person or sisters.
+If they were sisters, this would suggest that king Parantaka I married two different Chera princesses from Kerala, who were the mothers of his two sons, Rajaditya and Arinjaya Chola.

+The marriage between a Chera or Kerala princess and Parantaka is recorded in the Udayendiram plates of the Ganga ruler Prthivipati II Hastimalla (SII 2, no. 76).

-The velam of the Kizhan Adikal ("Kizhan Adikal Velam" or "Kizhai Velam") at Tanjavur is mentioned in three Chola inscriptions.
+The velam (a Chola palace establishment of women) of the Kizhan Adikal ("Kizhan Adikal Velam" or "Kizhai Velam") at Tanjavur is mentioned in three Chola inscriptions.